-"North Ops, Redding incident update on SHU-5555, the Millville incident.
-The fire is 150 acres with moderate rate of spread in grass, brush and oak woodlands.
+"North Ops, Redding incident update on SHU-5555, the Cow incident.
+The fire is 150 acreswith moderate rate of spread in grass, brush and oak woodlands.
 Potential for 500 acres.
 Anticipate additional orders for aircraft, crews, equipment and overhead."

-FC106 Intercom Voice Out Script North Ops, and/or South Ops (ECC's and Tanker Bases ye rou would Notify), (Your Unit) New Order (Wait for acknowledgement from each location n you contacted) On Incident Name:Order Numbe r: D. C. C. T. C. (3 letter unit identifier plus inc #) Descriptive Location: (Major Landmark, City, Town - something recognizable to a real source coming from out of the Unit) (Major Landmark, City, Town Something recognization to a re- source coming from out of the ome.
-Legal:(Section, Township, Range, and Meridian) (Section, Township, Range, and Meridian) Latitude: by Langitu nde.
-Latitude: by Longitu (Degree, Decimal Minute format) (Degree, Decimal Minute format) (Bogies, Booman inmane Island) (Begree, Beenman Filmate Terman) Air Tactics, ; Victor, (Frequency Name and Number) (Frequency Number) (and Tone (if required)) Air to Ground, Ground Tactic es (Frequency Name, Number) (Frequency Name) (and Tone (if required)) (Freq. # is optional, use if unfamiliar frequency) Command (Enggyangy Nama Panastan Tana) (Frequency Name, Repeater Tone) (Frequency Number is optional, use if unfan niliar frequency) (Trequency Trumber is optional, use if unital minar frequency) Break (wait for OCC acknowledgement to continue) Alpha One - Requesting (or Using if aircraft you direct dis = Type of Aircraft Alpha Two - Requesting (or Using if aircraft you direct dis snatch) Alpha 1 wo - Requesting (or Osing it aircraft you direct dis Type of Aircraft 1 JPO OI I III OI UII Alpha Three - Requesting (or Using if aircraft you direct di Type of Aircraft
+North Ops, and/or South Ops , (ECC's and Tanker Bases yo ou would Notify) ( (Your Unit) New Order(Unit ID and Incident Name) (Wait for acknowle edgement from each location you contacted) ( Order Number: (M 1ajor Landmark, City, Town - son mething recognizable to a resource coming from out of the Unit.)
+Legal:(Section, Township, Range, ) and Base Meridian) (Degree, Decimal Minute for mat) by Longitude: Air Tactics: Victor:(Frequency Number) Air to Ground: (Frequency Name, Number, a nd Tone) Ground Tactics: (Frequency Name and Tone) (Freq. # if unfamiliar frequency) Command:(Frequency Name, Number, Break (wait for OCC acknowle edgement to continue) Alpha One - Requesting (or Us sing if aircraft you direct dis spatch) Type Requested or Identifier of aircraft using Alpha Two - Requesting (or U sing if aircraft you direct dis ispatch) Type Requested or Identifier of aircraft using Alpha Three - Requesting (or U Using if aircraft you direct d dispatch) Type Requested or Identifier of aircraft using ispatch) Type Requested or Identifier of aircraft using Other Aircraft:(Other aircra Aircraft Hazards: